-To meet these aims, the two days of the conference will consist of a series of sessions designed to facilitate critical discussion of issues and assumptions related to core constructs and models in educational psychology.
-We rely on our community of researchers to submit conference presentations that explore important topics related to our theme.
-SCIPIE invites participation through multiple session formats.
+To meet these aims, the two days of the conference consisted of a series of sessions designed to facilitate critical discussion of issues and assumptions related to core constructs and models in educational psychology.
+We relied on our community of researchers to submit conference presentations that explored important topics related to our theme.
+SCIPIE invited participation through multiple session formats.
 These formats are divided into two categories:

 - collective submission types where groups of researcher propose sessions collaboratively, and